Cacti/documentation/Spine.md

 processor resources are used.
 Required settings for Maximum Concurrent Poller Processes are 1-2 times the number of CPU cores available for Spine.

-When using spine, you must be senstivive to the numer of connections that are available for MySQL or MariaDB.
+When using spine, you must be senstivive to the number of connections that are available for MySQL or MariaDB.
 Under
 `Console > Utilities > System Utilities > General` Cacti will provide a recommended `max_connection` for MySQL/MariaDB.